aegiacometti/netconf-backup-gogs/README.md

 - To modify the number of historic file to keep locally change that variable ``historic_files_to_keep`` in the master Playbook ``netconfig-backup.yml``.

 - If you want the alerts to be sent when a configuration backup fail, set to **"yes"** the variables .
-"alert_mail" and/or "alert_slack" and/or "github" at the master Playbook ``netconfig-backup.yml``.
-And set your mail details and/or Slack webhook and/or GitHub credentials at the
+"alert_mail" and/or "alert_slack" and/or "Gogs" at the master Playbook ``netconfig-backup.yml``.
+And set your mail details and/or Slack webhook and/or Gogs credentials at the
 file ``group_vars/all.yml``.

 - If you are going to synchronize the configuration backups with Gogs: